Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 One dataset concerns the number of abused reflectors per protocol.

-Overview over IP addresses scanning the internet and which ports are scanned.
+Overview of IP addresses scanning the internet and which ports are scanned.

 , NS